ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/ccb-configuration.md

   metrics buffers
   - `file-format`: Type string (Optional).
 Format to use for checkpoint files.
     Can be JSON or Avro.
 Default: Avro.
+  - `interval`: Type string (Required).
+Interval at which the metrics should be checkpointed..
   - `directory`: Type string (Optional).
 Path in which the checkpoints should be placed.
 Default: `./var/checkpoints`.
 - `cleanup`: Type object (Optional).
 Configuration for the cleanup process.
 If